dasmoth/bigTab/FORMAT.md

 - Are multi-field indices overkill (bigBed tools don't currently seem to implement)
 - Do we care about an uncompressed variant?
-- Is the bigBed pointer format optimal?
-Seems like many wasted bits in the "length" field!
-- Also, need to search for the target record within the uncompressed block.
-Worth having an extra pointer?

-Alternative pointer format might be:

-      bits64   compressed payload block offset
-      bits32   payload block length
-      bits32   offset of target record within (uncompressed) payload.